Best Amazon Prime Day 2018 deals: Phones, accessories, and more

 Phones

 LG V35 ThinQ: This phone has a long-lasting battery, fast performance, and other great features.
 We love it, and Amazon's selling it for $600 ($300 off).
-Check out CNET's review of the LG V35 ThinQ.Great phone at a huge discount
+Check out CNET's review of the LG V35 ThinQ.See it on Amazon

 Huawei Mate 10 Pro: A terrific high-end device from late 2017 that's still relevant, with superb photography skills and a long-lasting battery.
 It'll cost $500 ($85 off).
-Read the CNET review of the Huawei Mate 10 Pro.Oldie but a goodie for $85 off
+Read the CNET review of the Huawei Mate 10 Pro.See it on Amazon

 Nokia 2-8GB: This phone has always been budget, and now it's price has dropped $80 ($15 off).
-Check out the specs for more details.Super wallet-friendly phone at $80
+Check out the specs for more details.See it on Amazon

 Cases

-iPhone X cases: There's a long list of iPhone X cases on sale, including brands like Speck, Kate Spade, and Case Mate.Protect your iPhone X
+iPhone X cases: There's a long list of iPhone X cases on sale, including brands like Speck, Kate Spade, and Case Mate.See it on Amazon

-iPhone 8/7 Plus cases: For all your super-big iPhone protection needs, here are Amazon's deals for iPhone 8/7 Plus cases.Deals for iPhone 8/7 Plus cases
+iPhone 8/7 Plus cases: For all your super-big iPhone protection needs, here are Amazon's deals for iPhone 8/7 Plus cases.See it on Amazon

-iPhone 8/7 cases: And deals on cases for the non-humongous iPhone 8/7.Low price tag for iPhone 8/7 cases
+iPhone 8/7 cases: And deals on cases for the non-humongous iPhone 8/7.See it on Amazon

-iPhone 6/6s and more cases: They've got two more pages for all the older model iPhones.New case for your old phone
+iPhone 6/6s and more cases: They've got two more pages for all the older model iPhones.See it on Amazon

-Samsung Galaxy S8/S8 Plus and S7/S7 Plus: More cases for last year's Samsung Galaxy models.Discounts on S8/S8 Plus and S7/S7 Plus cases
+Samsung Galaxy S8/S8 Plus and S7/S7 Plus: More cases for last year's Samsung Galaxy models.See it on Amazon

 All other phone cases: For all non-iPhone/Samsung Galaxy phones, Amazon's got you covered.
-Literally.Covers for all non-iPhone/Samsung Galaxy phones
+Literally.See it on Amazon

 Chargers and other accessories